TheThingsNetwork/lorawan-stack/sdk/js/README.md

-# The Things Network Stack for LoRaWAN JavaScript SDK
+# The Things Stack for LoRaWAN JavaScript SDK
-This is the official SDK for the The Things Network Stack for LoRaWAN.
+This is the official SDK for the The Things Stack for LoRaWAN.

 ## Installation